flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Now, if you wonder if any of these advancements were later incorporated into the Xbox 360.
 I'm afraid by the time this console debuted, the unified shaders were still a relatively new concept.
 So, unfortunately, none of the consequent developments (i.e. Direct3D 10) got ever back-ported to the Xbox 360.
 But hey, that's a legacy left for the next generation of consoles to enjoy!

 On the other side, the PC market experienced a different revolution that strangely didn't originate from ATI.
 It turns out **Nvidia** won the race on becoming the first company to ship a graphics card using the unified model, I'm referring to the **Geforce 8** series (and its **Tesla** architecture) that landed in 2006 `r cite("graphics-anand")`.
-Ironically, it was the same year the Playstation 3 arrived (also powered by Nvidia's technology, though with an older architecture...).
+Ironically, it was the same year the PlayStation 3 arrived (also powered by Nvidia's technology, though with an older architecture...).

 ### Video Output

-Unlike the Playstation 3, which arrived a year later, the release of the Xbox 360 in 2005 got caught up in the middle of a transition from analogue video (i.e. RGB and composite) to digital (i.e. HDMI), so the first shipments of the console didn't bundle the famous [HDMI connector](`r ref("playstation-3#a-unified-video-output")`) that quickly displaced the analogue video salad.
+Unlike the PlayStation 3, which arrived a year later, the release of the Xbox 360 in 2005 got caught up in the middle of a transition from analogue video (i.e. RGB and composite) to digital (i.e. HDMI), so the first shipments of the console didn't bundle the famous [HDMI connector](`r ref("playstation-3#a-unified-video-output")`) that quickly displaced the analogue video salad.

 (ref:xboxbackcaption) Two different revisions of the Xbox 360 stacked together, the top one is a Zephyr and the bottom revision is a Xenon.
 Notice that the Zephyr model adds the HDMI connector, while Xenon only has the analogue A/V socket.